About Us

 With all these recognitions, PSU particularly Bayambang Campus has been and will always be the home of the topnotchers.
 In the recently concluded 2021 Licensure Examination for Teachers, PSU Bayambang Campus landed Top 8 in the Bachelor of Education major in Enhanced General Education while PSU Urdaneta placed Top 2 and PSU Lingayen Top 9 with the blazing passion to achieve our goals and objectives.
 And so, I would like to thank all our evaluators for joining us in creating a more resilient, responsive, and relevant PSU.
 You have chosen to share your time and expertise with us despite the turmoil that continues to inflict society today.
 Indeed, your undaunted commitment to help educational institutions continually improve in delivering quality services is greatly appreciated.

-DR. IAN D. EVANGELISTA
+DR. MADLYN D. TINGCO

 CAMPUS EXECUTIVE DIRECTOR